FineUploader/react-fine-uploader/README.md

 Makes using [Fine Uploader](http://fineuploader.com) in a React app simple.
 Drop-in high-level components for a turn-key UI.
 Use small focused components to build a more custom UI.

 **This is currently an unstable in-progress project.
-Breaking changes may occur at any time without notice until the version has reached 1.0.**
+Breaking changes may occur at any time without notice until the version has reached 1.0.** Please see the ["first stable release" project](https://github.com/FineUploader/react-fine-uploader/projects/1) for 1.0 goals.

 ## Docs